 Recurrence of medulloblastoma

 Six months later during a routine scan, Owen’s parents were informed the cancer had returned.
 This time, Owen’s parents met with doctors at the MD Anderson Proton Therapy Center where they explained the benefits of proton therapy treatment when treating medulloblastoma.
 Proton therapy is able to deliver high radiation doses directly to the brain tumor site, minimizing damage to nearby healthy tissue.

 “Owen’s age was a huge factor in determining what type of radiation we wanted to use.
-Proton therapy was so focused that we felt like it was the best solution to get rid of the cancer and preventing any long-term side effects,” Owen’s dad said.
+Proton therapy was so focused that we felt like it was the best solution to get rid of the cancer and preventing any long-term side effects,” Sarah says.

 “One of the PACU nurse came in to treat Owen.
-She told me her home was fine and later I learned her home was actually impacted,” Owen’s mom shared.
+She told me her home was fine and later I learned her home was actually impacted,” Sarah says.